Composition of the Torah: Manuscripts and non-biblical references

 Concrete archaeological evidence bearing on the dating of the Torah is found in early manuscript fragments, such as those found among the Dead Sea Scrolls.
 The earliest extant manuscript fragments of the Pentateuch date to the late third or early second centuries BCE.
 In addition, early non-biblical sources, such as the Letter of Aristeas, indicate that the Torah was first translated into Greek in Alexandria under the reign of Ptolemy II Philadelphus (285–247 BCE).
 These lines of evidence indicate that the Torah must have been composed in its final form no later than c.
 250 BCE, before its translation into Greek.

 There is one external reference to the Torah which, depending on its attribution, may push the terminus ante quem for the composition of the Torah down to about 315 BCE.
 In Book 40 of Diodorus Siculus's Library, an ancient encyclopedia compiled from a variety of quotations from older documents, there is a passage that refers to a written Jewish law passed down from Moses.
 Scholars have traditionally attributed the passage to the late 4th-century Greek historian Hecataeus of Abdera, which, if correct, would imply that the Torah must have been composed in some form before 315 BCE.
 However, the attribution of this passage to Hecataeus has been challenged recently.
 Russell Gmirkin has argued that the passage is in fact a quote from Theophanes of Mytilene, a first-century BCE Roman biographer cited earlier in Book 40, who in turn used Hecataeus along with other sources.
+Lester Grabbe considers Gmirkin's arguments unconvincing.

 Elephantine papyri

 The Elephantine papyri show clear evidence of the existence c.
-400 BCE of a polytheistic Jewish colony in Egypt who show no knowledge of a written Torah or the narratives described therein.
+400 BCE of a polytheistic Judean colony in Egypt who show no knowledge of a written Torah or the narratives described therein.
 The papyri also document the existence of a small Jewish temple at Elephantine, which possessed altars for incense offerings and animal sacrifices, as late as 411 BCE.
-Such a temple would be in clear violation of Deuteronomic law, which stipulates that no Jewish temple may be constructed outside of Jerusalem.
-Furthermore, the papyri show that the Jews at Elephantine sent letters to the high priest in Jerusalem asking for his support in re-building their temple, which seems to suggest that the priests of the Jerusalem Temple were not enforcing Deuteronomic law at that time.
+Such a temple would be in clear violation of Deuteronomic law, which stipulates that no temple may be constructed outside of Jerusalem.
+Furthermore, the papyri show that the Jews at Elephantine sent letters to the high priest in Jerusalem asking for his support in rebuilding their local temple, which seems to suggest that the priests of the Second Temple were not enforcing Deuteronomic law at that time.